 Understanding how they name the different types of fits is very important since it helps select the right types of fits for assembling a product.

 A code with an upper-case letter is for the hole, while that of a lower-case letter is for the shaft.
 For example, based on the letter used, H7/h6 is a tolerance range for the hole (H7) and shaft (h6), respectively.
-This code will also allow engineers to identify the upper and lower size limit of the hole and shaft.
+This code will also allow engineers to identify the upper and lower size limits of the hole and shaft.

 Types of Fits